CSC207-UofT/course-project-group-047-1/phase0/progress_report.md

 Group member & responsibilities

 * Yicong Luo
-  * Skeleton code: Grocery Inventory, Store, external_interface.Main, controllers.CustomerAccountManager, Customer, GroceryItem
+  * Skeleton code: Grocery Inventory, Store, external_interface.Main, controllers.CustomerAccountController, Customer, GroceryItem
   * Will be focusing on class external_interface.Main in the future

 * Khloe Tsang
-  * Skeleton code: controllers.CustomerAccountManager
+  * Skeleton code: controllers.CustomerAccountController
   * Will be focusing on class OrderTrackingSystem in the future

 * Wenzhen Wang